ekazaev/route-composer/README.md

 RouteComposer is provided for your use, free-of-charge, on an as-is basis.
 We make no guarantees, promises or apologies. *Caveat developer.*

-## Sponsor this project

-If you find this library useful, and especially if you are using it in production, please consider sponsoring this project [here](https://github.com/sponsors/ekazaev).
-I work on `RouteComposer` in my spare time, and your sponsorship would help me to continue developing and contributing to the Open Source community.
-Your support will enable me to dedicate more time and resources to this project, ensuring that it remains up-to-date and relevant for years to come.

-Thank you for your consideration!

 ## Articles